 Pandan is undeniably one of our favorite flavors in Asia.

-These pandan kaya muffins are full of pandan and coconut aroma!
-Best of all – you need to just mix all of the ingredients in a bowl, with a whisk!
+These pandan kaya muffins are full of pandan and coconut aroma.
+There is no complicated step required for these muffins.
+All you need to do is to just mix all of the ingredients in a bowl, with a whisk!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-How Do These Pandan Kaya Muffins Taste Like?
+How Is The Texture of These Pandan Kaya Muffins Like?

 If you like soft and light muffins with some bite to it, you would probably like these muffins!

 This pandan kaya muffin recipe uses a little more eggs than usual.
-The baking powder gives the muffins quite a bit of lift there, for a fluffy texture.
-As this recipe uses slightly more baking powder, you can try to get aluminum-free baking powder so there’s no weird taste, and is probably “healthier”.
+The baking powder gives the muffins quite a bit of lift there for a fluffy texture.
+As this recipe uses slightly more baking powder, you can use aluminum-free baking powder so there’s no weird aftertaste, and is probably “healthier” too.

 >> MORE MUFFIN RECIPES